British Rail Class 142: Withdrawal

 Wales & Borders franchise holder KeolisAmey Wales planned to replace all of its Class 142s by mid-2020.

 In August 2019, Arriva Rail North retired seven and placed them in store at Heaton TMD.
 Scrapping commenced in December 2019 with 142005 taken to CF Booth, Rotherham.
 In December 2019, three withdrawn Arriva Rail North units were transferred to Transport for Wales for spare parts.

 In December 2019, both Arriva Rail North and Transport for Wales were issued derogations to allow use into 2020.
 Northern Trains was permitted to operate the units until 31 May 2020, but only when coupled to a compliant unit, while Transport for Wales was permitted to use the units until 31 July 2020 and could be operated alone.
 This was later extended to 31 December 2020 for both operators.

 The final Class 142s were withdrawn from Northern Trains in November 2020 and Transport for Wales in December 2020.

 Preservation

-Several operational class 142 units have made it into preservation and additional sets are set to be saved/earmarked for preservation, most of which so far being ex-Northern operated units with one being an ex-Arriva Trains Wales unit.
-The pioneer Class 142 Unit, 142001, is part of the National Collection and preserved at the National Railway Museum Shildon.
-Other select units have also been purchased but will only be used to provide spare parts to the units which are planned to operate on heritage railways or museums.
+Several operational Class 142 units have been preserved and additional sets are set to be saved/earmarked for preservation; most of which so far being ex-Northern operated units with one being an ex-Arriva Trains Wales unit.
+The pioneer unit, 142001, is part of the National Collection and preserved at the National Railway Museum Shildon.
+Other units have also been purchased, but will only be used to provide spare parts to the units which are planned to operate on heritage railways or museums.

 Operational

 Non-railway use

-Alongside the operational preserved Class 142s, some have been acquired for non-railway use.
+Alongside the operational preserved units, some have been acquired for non-railway use: